Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Larders of Ill Omen.md

 This hall stands in deadly silence.
 Heavy beams support a sagging, ten-foot-high ceiling.
 Fog clings to the floor, obscuring everything that lies less than three feet above it.
 A giant shadow lurches across the ceiling as a dark fig­ ure shuffles purposefully down the corridor toward you.

-The figure approaching is Cyrus Belview, a mongrel­ folk (see appendix D) and Strahd's faithful servant.
+The figure approaching is Cyrus Belview, a mongrel­ folk (see appendix D) and [[Strahd]]'s faithful servant.
 He stands 4 feet, 9 inches ta11 but appears shorter because of his hunched posture.
 He has the Keen Hearing and Smell feature.
 The left side his face is covered with lizard scales, and he has the ears of a panther.
 His left foot looks like a duck's webbed foot, and his arms have patches of black dog fur.

 The light in the hall comes from a lantern on the floor behind Cyrus.
 If the characters have their own light sources, Cyrus sees them, but he will not attack first.
 He wears a loop of twine around his neck, hanging from which is an iron key and a decorative wooden pendant fitted with a varnished human eyeball.
 The key unlocks the iron chest in area K60.
 The wooden pendant is

-a hag eye given to Cyrus by the night hag Morgantha (see chapter 6), so that she could spy on Strahd.
+a hag eye given to Cyrus by the night hag Morgantha (see chapter 6), so that she could spy on [[Strahd]].
 Cyrus doesn't know that the necklace is magical.
 See the "Hag Covens" sidebar in the hags entry in the Monster Man­ ual for information about the hag eye.

 Poor old Cyrus is obviously crazy.
 He has served the master for uncounted years and is devoted to him.
 Cyrus tries to get the characters to retire to their "room in the tower" (area K49).
 If the characters aren't sure what room he is talking about, he offers to lead them there.